TwoRavens/modelsof/README.md

     reg = 1

 The remaining items (counts per file) count prefix and "command" (regression or otherwise) separately except for the 'regressions' key, which works the same as the previous section.

-## notes

-### unzip

-    python3 stata.py * unzip

-is destructive (it destroys zip files as it unzips) and may need to be run several times to get deeply nested zips.

-unzip also requires 7z for 7z and rar files.
-This is `p7zip-full` and `p7zip-rar` on Ubuntu.

 ### errors